maddev-engenuity/EmulationATM/labs/lab_2.2/Assessment-Instructions.md

 If you are unable to access the Kali shared folder from the Win10 machine, try these steps:

 1. From a terminal on the Kali machine, enter the following command: `sudo service smbd restart`
+2. From a powershell terminal on the Win10 machine, ping the kali machine: `ping 192.168.125.110`
-2. Delete the `Linux Share` from the Win10 Desktop and recreate it:
+3. Delete the `Linux Share` from the Win10 Desktop and recreate it:
-    2a.
-Right click on the Desktop, and select New -> Shortcut 2b.
-Type the network location, which should contain the IP address of the Kali machine: `\\192.168.125.110\Share` 2c.
+    3a.
+Right click on the Desktop, and select New -> Shortcut 3b.
+Type the network location, which should contain the IP address of the Kali machine: `\\192.168.125.110\Share` 3c.
 Click `Next`, rename the shortcut (`Linux Share`), and then click `Finish`.

 If you are prompted for credentials for `Linux Share`, use the Kali Credentials (username: attacker, password: ATT&CK)